asfu222/BA-AD-rs/README.md

 ### FAQ

 Why the switch to rust?
-- baad is getting slow, and I want to learn rust so I decided to make baad in rust and might as well add new stuff that I didn't add before like Global asset download.
+- baad is getting slow, and I want to learn rust, so I decided to make baad in rust and might as well add new stuff that I didn't add before like Global asset download.